chaidiscovery/chai-lab/examples/glycosylation/README.md

 >glycan|branched-glycan
 NAG(1-4 NAG(1-4 NAG))(3-4 MAN)
 ```
 This branched example has a root `NAG` ring with a branch with two more `NAG` rings and a branch with a single `MAN` ring.
+For additional examples, please refer to the examples tested in the `tests/test_glycans.py` test file.

 ### Example